What does ‘high-functioning depression’ mean? We asked experts.

 The term can reinforce shame about depression, said Natalie Dattilo, a clinical psychologist with Brigham and Women’s Hospital in Boston.
 “Stigma is the reason why we use that term to qualify it, [as if] it’s so shocking that successful people can have depression.”
 But, she added, “it shouldn’t be so shocking that people have depression.
 That should just be a thing, like people can have medical illnesses.”

-Another concern, Woody Cooper said, is that using the term “high-functioning” might be incorrectly interpreted as a less-serious form of depression.
+Another concern, Woody Cooper said, is that using the term “high-functioning” might be incorrectly interpreted as a less serious form of depression.

 “Depression is depression,” she said.
 “Just because some people have personality traits that make them more able to function shouldn’t make them less likely to be taken seriously, and I’m afraid that’s what can happen if we start to really see this term ‘high-functioning depression’ used even more.”